Corneacare Logo

 Conjunctivitis

 Pink eye, also called conjunctivitis, is the most common reason for a red eye in eye care.
 Conjunctivitis is inflammation or infection of the outer part of the eyeball and the inner eyelid, called the conjunctiva.
-The 3 most common types of conjunctivitis are viral, allergic, and bacterial.7 Artificial tears and cold compresses may improve the look and feel of eyes with conjunctivitis.
+The three most common types of conjunctivitis are viral, allergic, and bacterial.7 CorneaCare artificial tears and cold compresses may improve the look and feel of eyes with conjunctivitis.

 rescue self cooling hydrogel cold compress